 A native of Jackson, Mississippi, Rear Adm.
 Michael Jabaley graduated with high honors from Vanderbilt University in 1984 with Bachelor of Science in Mathematics and Computer Science, and was commissioned via Officer Candidate School in Newport, Rhode Island.

-Jabaley holds a master’s degree in Engineering Administration from Virginia Polytechnic Institute and State University, a master’s degree in Business Administration from the Naval Postgraduate School, and is a graduate of the Command and Staff Course of the Naval War College, and of the Joint and Command Staff Officer School of the Armed Forces Staff College (National Defense University).
+Jabaley holds a master’s degree in engineering administration from Virginia Tech, a master’s degree in business administration from the Naval Postgraduate School, and is a graduate of the Command and Staff Course of the Naval War College and of the Joint and Command Staff Officer School of the Armed Forces Staff College (National Defense University).

-His awards and decorations include the Bronze Star, the Defense Meritorious Service Medal, the Meritorious Service Medal (three awards), and various campaign and service awards.
+His awards and decorations include the Legion of Merit and the Bronze Star.
 He is the first recipient of the Naval Submarine League’s Vice Admiral J. Guy Reynolds Award for Excellence in Submarine Acquisition.
-He is proudest of the accomplishments of his crew in earning the Submarine Squadron Three Battle Efficiency Award, awarded to USS Louisville in January 2004, and the accomplishments of his staff in earning the David Packard Excellence in Acquisition Award, awarded to the Virginia Program Office in October 2008.
+He is proudest of the accomplishments of his crew in earning the SUBRON-3 Battle Efficiency Award, awarded to USS Louisville in January 2004, and the accomplishments of his staff in earning the David Packard Excellence in Acquisition Award, awarded to the Virginia Program Office in October 2008.